kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 The `FLANNEL_NET` variable defines the IP range used for flannel overlay network, should not conflict with above `SERVICE_CLUSTER_IP_RANGE`.

-**Note:** When deploying, master needs to be connected to the Internet to download the necessary files.
-If your machines are located in a private network that need proxy setting to connect the Internet, you can set the config `PROXY_SETTING` in cluster/ubuntu/config-default.sh such as:
+**Note:** When deploying, master needs to connect the Internet to download the necessary files.
+If your machines locate in a private network that need proxy setting to connect the Internet, you can set the config `PROXY_SETTING` in cluster/ubuntu/config-default.sh such as:

      PROXY_SETTING="http_proxy=http://server:port https_proxy=https://server:port"

-After all the above variables being set correctly, we can use following command in `cluster/` directory to bring up the whole cluster.
+After all the above variables being set correctly, we can use following command in cluster/ directory to bring up the whole cluster.

 `$ KUBERNETES_PROVIDER=ubuntu ./kube-up.sh`

-The scripts automatically `scp` binaries and config files to all the machines and start kubernetes service on them.
+The scripts automatically scp binaries and config files to all the machines and start the k8s service on them.
 The only thing you need to do is to type the sudo password when promoted.

 {% highlight console %}
 {% raw %}
-Deploying node on machine 10.10.103.223
+Deploying minion on machine 10.10.103.223
 ...
-[sudo] password to start node:
+[sudo] password to copy files and start minion:
 {% endraw %}
 {% endhighlight %}

-If everything works correctly, you will see the following message from console indicating the k8s cluster is up.
+If all things goes right, you will see the below message from console indicating the k8s is up.

 {% highlight console %}
 {% raw %}